kuko6/dotfiles/nix/home/desktops/river/README.md

 -->

 ## Tumbleweed - no DE
-- can’t get this one to work with river installed with nix (it has to be with zypper)
+- can’t get this one to work with river installed with nix, it has to be with zypper

 ```bash
 sudo zypper refresh